 - Can an EE grant be used for a program that targets primarily adults, with little or no K-12 component, such as a program to educate homeowners associations, civic groups and elected officials on local environmental issues?

 Yes.
 EE grants can be used to provide environmental education to adults.

 - Are applicants required to serve K-12 students as part of their target audience?

 No. The audience for a project does not have to be K-12 students.

 - How does EPA define “students”—e.g., are university students considered an eligible target audience?

 Yes.
 University students are considered “students” under the eligibility criteria for projects in the EE Grants Program.
-“Students” in EE projects funded by EPA may be any age and the term may be used to refer to students of informal education programs as well -- for example, programs held in nature centers, zoos, or science centers.
+“Students” in EE projects funded by EPA may be any age and the term may be used to refer to students of informal education programs as well -- for example, programs held in nature centers, zoos, or community or agricultural centers.

 Definitions of Terms